Inn at Ragged Gardens

 The home utilizes chestnut bark for the exterior siding.
 This use of bark was made popular by architect Henry Bacon who, in the late 1800s, designed several cottages and community buildings in Linville, N.C. utilizing chestnut bark siding.
 He is best known for his design of the Lincoln Memorial in Washington D.C.

 The chestnut blight of the early 1900s devastated the American Chestnut tree.
 Consequently, the large amount of chestnut paneling and trim work used on the interior of the Inn is a key feature of the home.
 The paneling on the first floor, the double doors leading into the reading room and the paneling of the room itself are all made of chestnut.
 Grandfather Mountain granite is also used throughout the home. .

-A cottage, used for extra boarding was added in 1927 and it is unknown if Benfield was responsible for it as well.
+The original 11-acre estate included a livery stable, servants’ quarters and two other residences as well as riding trails connecting it to the adjacent forest.
+A cottage used for extra boarding was added in 1927.
 The exterior of this second building is made of the same chestnut bark as the home.
-The original property sat on 11 acres, and included riding trails to the adjacent forests, but the current Inn now sits on just 1 acre.
-The home is located near the center of town but through the use of stone fences and vegetation the property keeps its unique landscape separated from the storefronts.
+The home is located near the center of town but the use of stone walls and extensive gardens helps keep the property uniquely separated from the storefronts.